Child Hospitalized with Lifelong Health Issues After City of Titusville Sewage Spill

 Stan Johnston, a long-time resident of the area, quickly took steps to inform the community about the sewage spill.
 He made signs by hand and placed them around the park where the spill happened.
 In addition, Johnston attended every city council meeting and consistently expressed worries about the health risks it posed to the public.
 He mentioned that people he knew were suffering from headaches, feeling sick, and experiencing dizziness.
 Eventually, due to his efforts, the City was convinced to put up their own signs to inform people about the spill.

 Advocates taking water samples experienced health problems while doing their job.
 Many individuals approached them with issues like sinus infections, vomiting, and other concerns.
 Three people caught MRSA after swimming in the water due to a sewage spill and needed to go to the emergency room.
-The city council disregarded these health concerns and suggested that residents only consult a doctor if the situation was severe—the pandemic and high healthcare expenses further complicated people's ability to seek assistance.
+The city council disregarded these health concerns and suggested that residents consult a doctor if the situation was severe—the pandemic and high healthcare expenses further complicated people's ability to seek assistance.
 Healthcare providers usually lack knowledge on how to deal with these specific instances of harmful environmental exposures.

 The doctor caring for the boy at the hospital explained that the sewage spill from the City of Titusville most likely caused his bacterial infection.
 The bacteria that causes this infection is often found in sewage.